Liburnia: Medieval Liburnia

 From 550 and 551 AD, the Slavs (Sclabenoi) started to break into Illyria and Dalmatia, as recorded by Procopius; by some thinking it was beginning of Slavic colonization there, which lasted during the next few centuries.
 Initial ethnic nucleus under Croatian name originated in Liburnian inland from where it soon spread to all Liburnia and from there to the other regions of former Illyricum province.
-In the pre-Roman ages, the Liburnians had been organized in 14 municipalities (tetradekapolis), the Croats probably used existing Illyrian municipality structure and had 14 županijas, Old Croatian political-jurisdictional forms (municipalities), as reported by Constantine Porphyrogenitus, while many of twelve Old Croatian tribes were settled in Liburnia.
+In the pre-Roman ages, the Liburnians had been organized in 14 municipalities (tetradekapolis); the Croats probably used the existing Illyrian municipality structure and had 14 županijas, Old Croatian political-jurisdictional forms (municipalities), as reported by Constantine Porphyrogenitus, while many of the twelve Old Croatian tribes were settled in Liburnia.
 In the next centuries Croatian language overlaid Dalmatian language spoken in Liburnia and Dalmatia and already by the end of the 9th century, in the islands of Zadar aquatory, more than 70% of toponyms were Slavic forms.

-From the 6th to 9th century, names Liburnia and Dalmatia were continually used for separate specifics in the sources, not necessarily meaning that Liburnia was a separate political unit, but it was certainly used as for Classical Liburnia territorial range.
+From the 6th to the 9th century, the names Liburnia and Dalmatia were continually used for separate specifics in the sources, which not necessarily meant that Liburnia was a separate political unit, but the name was certainly used to denote the territorial range of classical Liburnia.
 At the end of the 8th century Charlemagne conquered Pannonia, then most of Istria, Liburnia and Dalmatia, but the main coastal cities of Liburnia and Dalmatia remained under Byzantine control, organized into the Dalmatian archonty with Jadera (Zadar) as a provincial metropolis.
 Most of Liburnia was under direct Frankish rule and separated from the Croatian Principality of Dalmatia until 820 AD.
 By some suppositions, Croatian prince Borna was a Frankish vassal sent from Liburnia to Dalmatia to organize it into a vassal state to the Frankish Empire; in 820 AD, Louis the Pious rewarded him for his merits and devotion, by adding Liburnia to his jurisdiction.
 Borna enjoyed the title of dux Dalmatiae atque Liburniae.

-After Borna, Croatian rulers replaced "Liburnia" with "Croatia" in their titles and continually after reign of Držislav (969-997) they were the kings of "Dalmatia and Croatia"; thus geographical name Liburnia has disappeared from official use and has been further used only for a historical land.
+After Borna, Croatian rulers replaced "Liburnia" with "Croatia" in their titles and after the reign of Držislav (969-997) they were kings of "Dalmatia and Croatia"; thus geographical name Liburnia disappeared from official use and was only used for a historical land.